 Shlomo Benartzi, professor at the University of California Los Angeles (UCLA) Anderson School of Management

-Shlomo Benartzi is a behavioral economist, interested in combining the insights of psychology and economics to solve big societal problems.
+Shlomo Benartzi is a behavioural economist, interested in combining the insights of psychology and economics to solve big societal problems.
 His goal is to help people make better decisions on a very large scale.
 He’s currently a professor and co-chair of the Behavioral Decision-Making Group at UCLA Anderson School of Management.
 Along with Richard Thaler of the University of Chicago, he pioneered the Save More Tomorrow™ program (SMarT), a behavioural prescription designed to help workers increase their savings rates gradually over time.
 He also co-authored THE SMARTER SCREEN: Surprising Ways to Influence and Improve Online Behavior.

 Charlotte Clark, director of private pensions and stewardship at the Department for Work and Pensions